yuiseki/yuiseki/README.md

 ## Basic profile

 - Born in 1984
-- Product manager and Software engineer of Gyazo in Helpfeel, Inc.
+- Product manager and Software engineer of Gyazo in Helpfeel Inc.
+- Contributing to UNVT (UN Open GIS), Code For Japan and OpenStreetMap

 ## More detailed profile